Why Japanese women live long, healthy, happy lives

 Okinawa is sort of a Japanese Hawaii — an exotic, laid-back group of islands with warm weather, palm trees, and sugar-sand beaches.
 For almost a thousand years, this Pacific archipelago has maintained a reputation for nurturing extreme longevity.
 Okinawans over the age of 65 enjoy the world’s highest life expectancy: Men are expected to live to about 84, while women are expected to live to almost age 90.
 They suffer only a fraction of diseases that kill Americans: a fifth the rate of cardiovascular disease, a fifth the rate of breast and prostate cancer, and less than half the rate of dementia seen among similarly aged Americans.

-All Okinawans aged 100 or more who are alive today were born between 1903 and 1914.
-During the first third of their lives, roughly before 1940, the vast majority of the calories they consumed — more than 60% — came from one food: the imo, or Okinawan sweet potato.
+All Okinawans age 100 or more who are alive today were born between 1903 and 1914.
+During the first third of their lives, roughly before 1940, the vast majority of the calories they consumed — more than 60 percent — came from one food: the imo, or Okinawan sweet potato.
 A purple or yellow variety related to our orange sweet potato, the imo came here from the Americas about 400 years ago and took well to Okinawan soils.
-This sweet potato — high in flavonoids, vitamin C, fibre, carotenoids, and slow-burning carbohydrates — is one of the healthiest foods on the planet.
+This sweet potato — high in flavonoids, vitamin C, fiber, carotenoids, and slow-burning carbohydrates — is one of the healthiest foods on the planet.

 The meat in their diet gave me pause.
 When I first struck off on my blue zones research in 2000, I was absolutely convinced that I’d find that a vegan diet yielded the greatest health and life expectancy.
 So when I discovered that older Okinawans not only ate pork but loved it, I thought their example must be an outlier — that they were living long despite pork.
 Pork is high in saturated fat, which, when consumed in excess, often leads to heart disease.
 But again, we learn a few lessons.
 Okinawans stewed the pork for days, cooking out and skimming off the fat.
 What they ate, in the end, was the high-protein collagen.